sistema-protocol/sistema-core/contracts/auction/src/readME.md

 # Debt Auction Contract

-The Debt Auction contract is used to sell MBRN for debt tokens in the event of an insolvency that can't be covered by pending revenue
+The Debt Auction contract is used to sell TEMA for debt tokens in the event of an insolvency that can't be covered by pending revenue

 ## ExecuteMsg